CommandPost/CommandPost-Website/index.md

 For those that know how to stumble around HTML or JavaScript code, building plugins for CommandPost will also be a breeze, as they're created using the powerful, fast, and easy-to-learn [Lua](https://dev.commandpost.io/lua/overview/) - the same scripting language used by [Blackmagic Fusion](https://www.blackmagicdesign.com/products/fusion/).

-You can listen to Chris explain CommandPost on [Final Cut Pro Radio](http://fcpradio.com/episodes/episode043.html).
+You can listen to Chris explain CommandPost on Final Cut Pro Radio [Episode #57](http://fcpradio.com/episode057.html) and [Episode #43](http://fcpradio.com/episodes/episode043.html).

 ---